UAVenture/ros-setups/README.md

-# ros-setups
+# ROS Setups

-Scripts and documentation on how to setup a ROS system on various platforms, such as Odroid and Intel Edison.
+Instructions and scripts for the installation of ROS on various platforms, such as Odroid and Intel Edison.